Curator · Storyteller · Cultural Worker

 Publication design, editorial layout, or visual system for [context or client].

-Research · Archival
+Curatorial Practice · Archival

 An ongoing investigation into [collection/subject] — tracing how [theme] was documented and contested over time.